-Sisters Hill Farm is located in Stanfordville, NY (central Dutchess County) on property that was willed to our Congregation in 1916.
+Sisters Hill Farm is located in Stanfordville, NY, (central Dutchess County) on property that was willed to our Congregation in 1916.
 The land was worked until the 1940s; it was revived in 1998 when the Sisters of Charity established this community supported agriculture farm.

+Today, SHF provides its hundreds of shareholders with nutritious, chemical-free food grown using organic methods, as well as an opportunity to grow in friendship and mutual support of the earth.
 The mission of Sisters Hill Farm is “to grow healthy food which nurtures bodies, spirits, communities and the earth.”

 Sponsoring the SHF furthers our commitment to ecological and sustainable property management.

 To learn more about Sisters Hill Farm, contact Director/Farmer Dave Hambleton at firstname.lastname@example.org or call 845.868.7048.